SUMMARY

 - Methylome analysis.
 Dr. Ertekin-Taner uses CpG methylation levels to study the influence of epigenetic factors on gene expression in Alzheimer's disease and progressive supranuclear palsy.

 - Late-onset Alzheimer's disease risk variants in memory decline, incident mild cognitive impairment and Alzheimer's disease.
-Dr. Ertekin-Taner's laboratory uses cognitive and disease status data to determine the influence of Alzheimer's disease genetic risk variants on cognitive decline and incident disease.
+Dr. Ertekin-Taner's lab uses cognitive and disease status data to determine the influence of Alzheimer's disease genetic risk variants on cognitive decline and incident disease.

 Significance to patient care